Court of Appeal in Ireland: Northern Ireland

+Irish Free State

+The Court of Appeal in Southern Ireland continued in the Irish Free State as a transitional measure, until the courts specified by the Free State Constitution were brought into being by the Courts of Justice Act 1924.
+Hugh Kennedy, the Attorney-General, objected to Thomas Molony's continued use of "Southern Ireland" in the court's documents.
+In March 1923 a statutory order was made changing "in Southern Ireland" to "Saorstát Éireann".
+(Note: Saorstát Éireann was the Irish-language name of the Irish Free State.)
+The Constitution specified that final appeal from the Free State courts was to the Judicial Committee of the Privy Council rather than the Lords.

+The 1924 act transferred criminal appeals to the new Court of Criminal Appeal and most other functions of the old Court of Appeal to the new Supreme Court of Justice, which also heard appeals from the Court of Criminal Appeal.
+The Supreme Court's judgments became final when Privy Council appeals were abolished by the Constitution (Amendment No. 22) Act 1933.

+Charles O'Connor was the only one of the four members of the abolished Court of Appeal retained on the new Supreme Court.
+The other three—Thomas Molony, Stephen Ronan, and James O'Connor—were obliged to retire; their historical unionist sympathies meant neither they nor the Free State government desired that they should continue.
+This cancellation of the life tenure under which the judges had been appointed was authorised by the Irish Free State (Consequential Provisions) Act 1922, as compensation for which they received higher than usual pensions, which were paid from the British Exchequer rather than the Irish.

 Reputation

 During the first three decades of its existence, the reputation of the Court of Appeal was very high, probably higher than that of any other tribunal in Irish legal history.
 Maurice Healy, writing in 1939, thought that the Court as it was constituted in the early 1900s "could compare with any college of justice in history".
 V.T.H.
 Delaney, writing in 1960, believed that all Irish barristers would choose the old Court of Appeal as representing the Irish judiciary at their best.
-This reputation depended largely on the quality of the individual judges: Christopher Palles is still often called "the greatest of Irish judges", and Gerald FitzGibbon, Hugh Holmes and Lord Ashbourne were his intellectual equals.
+This reputation depended largely on the quality of the individual judges; Christopher Palles is still often called "the greatest of Irish judges", and Gerald FitzGibbon, Hugh Holmes and Lord Ashbourne were his intellectual equals.
 Unfortunately, when these men were gone, there was a problem in finding replacements of equal calibre, and from about 1916, after the death of Fitzgibbon (in 1909), and the retirement of Holmes (in 1913) and Palles (in 1916), the reputation of the Court declined.
-In its last years, according to Healy, the judges were notable only for their constant quarrelling among themselves, and in 1924 the new Irish Free State forcibly retired them all.
+In its last years, according to Healy, the judges were notable only for their constant quarrelling among themselves.